heyeinin/comicfury-documentation/README.md

 ## Overall

 This is the HTML that appears on every single page.
 It is the base for the layout that all the pages are built on.
-The CSS for the other pages is inserted using `<!--layout[css]-->` between an opening and closing `<style>` tag.
+The CSS for the other pages is inserted using `<!--layout:[css]-->` between an opening and closing `<style>` tag.
 The content of the other pages is added using `<!--layout:[content]-->` somewhere between the opening and closing `<body>` tags.

 ### Overall Variables
 - `[v:lastupdatedmy]` - the last updated date in DD/MM/YYYY format [eg. `08/09/2023`]